Infernal Affairs II: In 1991

 Hong Kong Police Force Senior Inspector Wong Chi-Shing meets his Triad informant, Hon Sam.
 Meanwhile, Lau Kin-Ming, who is due to become Hon's prospective mole within the Hong Kong Police Force, assassinates Hon's Triad boss, Ngai Kwun, in a mission for Hon's wife, Mary, who wants Hon to rise up the triad ranks.
 Mary tells Lau to keep her order secret from all, including Hon.

 With Kwun dead, the Big Four triad underbosses intend to stop paying their dues to the Ngai family, but Kwun's successor and son Ngai Wing-Hau manipulates them to continue by blackmailing them on their mutual betrayals.
-As Lau enlists in the police academy, another police cadet, Chan Wing-Yan, is fired from the academy upon the discovery that he is also a (illegitimate) son of Kwun's, despite his dissociation with the Ngais.
+As Lau enlists in the police academy, another police cadet, Chan Wing-Yan, is expelled from the academy upon the discovery that he is also a (illegitimate) son of Kwun's, despite his dissociation with the Ngais.
 The police tell Chan to meet Wong, who enlists Chan as an undercover cop after Chan relays his purpose of being a righteous man.
 Chan is imprisoned on fake criminal charges to get close to one of Hon's men, Keung, whom Chan helped arrest previously.